Virgula0/nmap-harvester/README.md

 ### Why MCC is not that important?

 MCC should normally be preferred when unbalanced datasets are present.
-This is not our case, but it is taken into account, even if it has a minor weight, in the final machine-learning model choice.
+This is not our case, but it is taken into account even if it has a minor weight in the final machine-learning model choice.

 ### Why the prediction speed is so important?